 Butternut squash, cheese and puff pastry prove that they’re a match made in heaven in this wonderful puff pastry cheese straws recipe.
 Easy to make, vegetarian friendly and a great way of adding a portion of hidden veg to a savoury snack.

-I’m proud to say that this recipe for butternut squash cheese straws won the Readers’ Recipe Swap for Kids’ Parties in the Guardian on 6 August 2016 and was featured again in a piece about getting kids to eat more veg in April 2017.
+This recipe for butternut squash cheese straws won the Readers’ Recipe Swap for Kids’ Parties in the Guardian on 6 August 2016 and was featured again in a piece about getting kids to eat more veg in April 2017.

 Can you make cheese straws out of puff pastry?